hddm-devs/hddm/docs/source/methods.rst

 HDDM includes several hierarchical Bayesian model formulations for the DDM and LBA.
-For illustrative purposes we present the graphical model depiction of the simple DDM hierarchical model (without any inter-trial variability).
+For illustrative purposes we present the graphical model depiction of a hierarchical DDM model with informative priors and group only inter-trial variablity parameters.

 ..  figure:: graphical_hddm.svg